CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning

 \subsection{Transform-localized training}

-Let $N$ denote the number of projections in the tilt-series, let $M \times M$ denote the size of the projections and let $P \times P$ denote the size of the patch of measurements extracted from the tilt-series.
-For simplicity we only consider square projections, but non-square tilt-series are easily handled.
+Let $N$ denote the number of projections in the tilt series, let $M \times M$ denote the size of the projections and let $P \times P$ denote the size of the patch of measurements extracted from the tilt series.
+For simplicity, we only consider square projections, but non-square tilt series are easily handled.
 The released model was obtained with $P=21$.
-Notice that the number of tilts $N$ can vary from one tilt-series to another and \method{} can process arbitrary number of tilts.
+Notice that the number of tilts $N$ can vary from one tilt series to another and \method{} can process an arbitrary number of tilts.
 Of importance, the tilt range doesn't need to be uniform either as long as the tilt value is provided.
-In order to estimate the volume density at given position $\vr\in\R^3$, \method{} processes an $N\times P \times P$ dimensional input through a neural network.
+In order to estimate the volume density at a given position $\vr\in\R^3$, \method{} processes an $N\times P \times P$ dimensional input through a neural network.
 We let $f_\gammab: \R^{N\times P \times P} \to \R$ denote the neural network with $\gammab \in \R^K$ its $K$ learnable parameters.
 The specific details about the architecture can be found in Appendix \ref{app:details-method}.
 As mentioned above, a simple 1D convolutional filtering along the $x$ coordinate localizes information in a similar way that the filtering step of the FBP does.
 Intuitively, it is a way to incorporate global information in the reconstruction in a way which does not lead to overfitting.
-In practice, we apply the cosine ramp filter to the input tilt-series, a high-pass filter with a large receptive field similar to the ramp filter used in FBP.
+In practice, we apply the cosine ramp filter to the input tilt series, a high-pass filter with a large receptive field similar to the ramp filter used in FBP.
 We let $\hat{\yb}$ denote the filtered projections.

 The patch extraction is formally defined by the cropping operator $C(\cdot,\cdot)$, which takes a filtered projection $\hat \yb_\theta$ and the locations of the projections $\vr^0$ and crops a patch around these locations,